drduh/macOS-Security-and-Privacy-Guide/README.md

   - Verify backups by accessing them on a regular, scheduled basis.

 - Click carefully
-  - Ultimately, the security of a system depends on the capabilities and habits of its administrator.
+  - Ultimately, the security of a system depends heavily on the capabilities and habits of the person using and administering it.
   - Take care when installing new software: install it only from sources the developer identifies as official, such as their website or GitHub repository.

 # Threat model